-LINTHICUM, Md. – The number of passengers expected to fly this summer season is expected to be the highest in years with more than 2.5 million passengers per day expected to pass through Transportation Security Administration (TSA) checkpoints between Memorial Day and Labor Day.
+RICHMOND, Va. – The number of passengers to fly this summer season is expected to be the highest in years, with more than 2.2 million passengers per day expected to pass through Transportation Security Administration checkpoints between Memorial Day and Labor Day.

-TSA officers at Baltimore Washington International Thurgood Marshall Airport (BWI) will screen more than 40,000 passengers on a busy summer day this year.
+TSA officers at Richmond International Airport will screen more than 6,100 passengers on a busy summer day.

 Through the TSA Airport Operations Center and in coordination with airport and airline partners, TSA aims to maintain effective and efficient security operations at checkpoints nationwide during the busy travel season.
 The center tracks daily screening operations, rapidly addresses any issues that arise, and deploys personnel, canine teams and technology where needed.
 This summer, nationwide, 50 more passenger canine teams will be in use compared to last summer, and 2,000 more TSA officers will be working this year compared to last year.